-According to an American archaeologist, who worked in Athens and used to visit the “Poet Sandal Maker” thirty years ago, Simon (one of Socrates’ friends) ran his own sandal workshop 2,500 years ago on the exact spot where Georgios Melissinos set up shop, back in the 1920s.
+According to an Austrian archaeologist, who worked in Athens and used to visit the “Poet Sandal Maker” in the 60s, Simon the shoemaker -a philosopher and one of Socrates’ friends- ran his own sandal workshop 2,500 years ago on the exact spot where Georgios Melissinos’ sandal workshop was, on Pandrossou.
 So the archaeologist kept saying, jokingly, that Melissinos was either the reincarnation of Simon or even Socrates himself.